Asd1471/J7-Prime-All-Files/README.md

 # DO NOT USE THESE ON ANY OTHER DEVİCE ONLY J7 PRİME

-# And if any file says Exynos 7870 Or does not say anything about J7 Prime should be compatible with any other exynos 7870 device
+# And if any file says Exynos 7870 Or does not say anything about J7 Prime it should be compatible with any other exynos 7870 device

 #What Will You Find Here